Mangaal/argo-cd-benchmarking/tools/kube-burner/readme.md

 # ArgoCD Performance Testing with Kube-Burner

-This repository contains the configuration used to test ArgoCD's performance when managing multiple applications across different namespaces.
+This repository contains the configuration that is used to test ArgoCD's performance when managing multiple applications across different namespaces.

 ## Prerequisites

 - **ArgoCD Installation**: Ensure that ArgoCD is installed and configured in your cluster.
 - **OpenShift Cluster**: This setup is designed for an OpenShift cluster, but it should work on any Kubernetes-compatible environment.
+- **Kube-Burner**: Install Kube-Burner for resource creation and metrics collection.
+You can find installation instructions on the [Kube-Burner GitHub page](https://github.com/kube-burner/kube-burner).

 ## Why Use Kube-Burner?